 Standardized dance marathons became especially important during the Depression, which began in 1929.
 People enjoyed watching dancers struggle to succeed because it resonated with the everyday struggles of the Depression life.
 Dance marathons blurred performance and everyday life for entertainment purposes.
 Winners inspired hope as they demonstrated that success was possible.
-Participants often included local working-class men and women facing financial hardships and unwanted free time due to unemployment, although some were professional competitors who traveled from marathon to marathon to earn money.
+Participants often included local working-class men and women facing financial hardships and unwanted free time due to unemployment, although some were professional competitors who travelled from marathon to marathon to earn money.
 Dance marathons became a way to ease the suffering brought about by the Depression.

-Despite the waning of dance marathons by the end of the 1930s, owing to the end of the Depression and beginning of World War II, they contributed to the rise of new forms of popular entertainment that continue today, like roller derbies.
+Despite the waning of dance marathons by the end of the 1930s, owing to the end of the Depression and beginning of the Second World War, these competitions contributed to the rise of new forms of popular entertainment that continue today, like roller derbies.
 Marathons were also precursors to the reality television shows of the current era, such as So You Think You Can Dance, American Idol, and Survivor.
 Audiences continue to be entertained by the combination of competition with constructed storylines and drama.
 People enjoy watching ordinary people test the limits of the physical body in hopes of attaining money and fame, however temporary.
 Such theatricalizations of survival of the fittest remain incredibly popular today.

-References and further reading
+References and Further Reading

 Calabria, F.M.
 (1993) Dance of the Sleepwalkers: The Dance Marathon Fad, Bowling Green: Bowling Green State University Popular Press.
 (Calabria analyzes dance marathons through multiple lenses to reveal marathons as business endeavors imbued with escapism, the success of which relied upon the staff as well as the contestants.)